daiasjose08/DevOpsLab/Lab03Testing/README.md

 So this should mean we are in a listing record.
 Let us check we are getting the results we expect by asserting (Testing term for making sure) a few things.

-Select the Assert Text button then the first listing
+Select the Assert Text button then the first listing (This should be Beach House if you have imported the data from the pre-requisites)

 ![alt text](image-9.png)